Config View

 bool |

-Checks if the interface is enabled. |
+True if the interface is not shut down. |

 bool |

-Determines if NAC (Network Admission Control) is configured on the interface. |
+True if Power over Ethernet (PoE) is enabled on the interface. |

 ipv4_interface |